• Skip to primary navigation

 Instructions

-• Cut the onions with the grain to create strings rather than rings.
-Place the cabbage on a large cutting board, core side up.
-Cut the cabbage into 3 large pieces to remove the core.
-Then roughly chop the cabbage into spoon-size pieces.
-Make sure to break up leaves into individual pieces.
+• Place the cabbage on a large cutting board, core side up.
+Cut the cabbage into 3 large pieces to remove the core, then roughly chop into spoon-size pieces.
+Break up leaves into individual pieces.

-• Once cook time is complete, quick-release pressure.
-Then remove lid, bay leaf, and thyme sprigs.
-Mix again and serve.
+• Once the cooking time is complete, quick-release the pressure.
+Remove the lid, discard the bay leaf and thyme sprigs, mix again, and serve.

 Nutrition